No Plastic Toys Policy

 We’ve heard many editors in large publishing companies lamenting the secondary role content plays to covermounts, and it was affecting our roles too.

-This is one of the reasons we set up our company, Luma Works, and why we launched Storytime magazine.
+This is one of the reasons we launched Storytime magazine.
 We wanted to create a magazine that was 100% content rich, 100% ethical (we operate Storytime as a social enterprise), and with no branded adverts and no plastic toys on the cover.
 We wanted to redress the balance and put content first – because any great magazine shouldn’t need a plastic toy.
 But it wasn’t easy.

 When we approached magazine distributors to help us get into shops for our launch, they were shocked that we didn’t have plastic toys on the cover.
 We were advised that we would never sell an issue without plastic toys and one distributor refused to work with us unless we complied.